Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 This is the workflow I use the vast majority of the time, and one of the most recommended by Anthropic itself.

-One of the most common mistakes is launching Claude straight into writing code.
+One of the most common mistakes is to launch Claude straight to writing code.
 Why?
-Because between the model's eagerness to be useful as soon as possible and your own lack of planning, progress is likely to be slow and chaotic, with many iterations.
+Because between the model's desire to be useful as soon as possible and your own lack of planning, progress is likely to be slow and chaotic, with many iterations.

 This flow avoids redoing work, but forces you to approach methodically.
 It forces you to think before acting.